They swing from trees, they sleep a lot, and they have adorable fuzzy faces. No, we’re not talking about Koalas, but sloths!

 Sloths move so slowly that algae grows on them.

-Unlike the kind of algae you’ll find growing in your swimming pool if you leave it too long in-between cleans, this algae is actually useful.
+Unlike the kind of algae that grows in your swimming pool if you leave it too long between cleans, this algae is actually useful.

 This special kind of green algae only grows on sloth fur, creating a rather interesting symbiotic relationship.

-The sloths leave the algae be, and allow it to thrive, and the algae in return provides some much-needed camouflage for this rather defenseless animal.
+The sloths leave the algae alone, allowing it to thrive.
+In return, the algae provides much-needed camouflage for this rather defenseless animal.

 There’s quite a difference between the two sloth families.